mid2SUPAERO/EMTO/README.md

 Fig 17 is obtained by running the file compFpenal.m

-The codes needed to run the examples in part 4.2 and to create the database are still been cleaned and will be published here soon.
+The codes needed to run the examples in part 4.2 and to create the database are still being cleaned and will be published here soon.